Dakes/WKCommunityMnemonics/README.md

 Original Community Post: https://community.wanikani.com/t/userscript-community-mnemonics-v0978/7367

 ## Latest Changelog
+### 0.9.8:
+- Now works on every site, it was originally meant to work on: + the item site outside the review.

 ### 0.9.7.9:
 - Applied fixes by TellowKrinkle from the WaniKani community: https://community.wanikani.com/t/userscript-community-mnemonics-v0978/7367/139
 - Fixed the infamous "c" user bug